42xel/BAPL2/README.md

 New scopes are created exactly by braces delimited blocks.
 The one exception to this rule is the whole program itself, which also is its own toplevel scope (that's what enables writing local variable at top level).

-FeAsKo lacks a dedicated syntax for anonymous functions, but the following idiom covers that need :
+deFAKto lacks a dedicated syntax for anonymous functions, but the following idiom covers that need :
 ```
 idendtity = {#.= ?}
 ```